libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+##### 31 March 2016
+...we have had a "technical debt" day at work.
+Where we have been working on refactoring code that is poor and can be improved.
+I have been working on a gem for our front-end styling and learning a lot about mixins.
+More to come on this tomorrow.

 ##### 30 March 2016
 ...
 I have been given advice that it is important to remember to look at the whole forest and not get stuck just looking at the trees.
 Rescued database error, see ruby/errors.md.
 Written more specs, which will be useful for next piece of work, as will be changing a lot of what I have just done.

 ##### 29 March 2016
 Today I have worked on adding facades/representers to extend out and complete (hopefully!) the endpoint I started making the other day.
 Seem to have a better understanding of making them but still no idea how it all works under the covers.
 All based on using ROAR and Grape.